cortner/atom-latextools/README.md

+# About this Fork of `LaTeXTools`

 This is an unofficial fork of LaTeXTools which I am only maintaining for my own purposes since LaTeXTools is no longer developed.
 Feel free to use it, but please do so at your own risk.
+To install, first clone the repo to anywhere on you HD, then change to the new directory named `atom-latextools` and execute `git checkout co; apm link`.

 # LaTeXTools for Atom